Plan for self-care during midterm/finals season

 Notice how this is last?
 It’s because self-care and your health comes before everything else.
 Fortunately, having good overall health will help you perform better when you are working.
 This is now where you can slot in your to-dos for each day.

 It can become tempting at this stage to overestimate how much you can complete in one day (i.e., “I will do 50% of my work on this day, and 50% the next day and be done”).
 I want to remind you that we are not robots.
 Even if you were, robots malfunction if they are constantly overclocked.
 But we are not robots anyway.
 So make sure that when you are creating your daily to-dos and feeling tempted to shorten your untouchable time, you remember that self-care will help you perform better when you are working.

 Self-care is not selfish.
-It is an important method to practice self-compassion.
+It is an important method to be kind to yourself.

 If you’ve gotten this far, you’ve already made amazing progress in being kind to yourself.
 You recognized that you needed to prepare for a tough work period (and let me tell ya, recognition is extremely difficult!
 So kudos to you).
 You created a plan to tackle your tasks ahead of time.
 Or hey, even if you’re already in the tough period, you again noticed that you needed some guidance and hopefully found ways to redirect your thoughts!
 Working on yourself and giving yourself self-care is all a part of being kind to yourself.
 By being self-compassionate, you can be kinder to others, kick some major butt in your academic and non-academic endeavours, and go after your goals knowing that you will have your back.

 You can’t pour from an empty cup.
 Take care of yourself first.
 Keeping up your health will help you perform better when you are working.
 And it will also help you perform better when you are not working.